Historical Society

 Barrack House is now confirmed as their Barracks.
 There were large amounts of buildings behind here & if you look in the Wall down the Lane there is a bricked-up Arch.
 It’s just the right size for a Scout on his Pony to enter the Yard beyond.

+What a rare find, we will pull it altogether & publish a book.
 This is the what our Society is about, finding & recording your Villages History.